 “Since I won the Future For Nature Award, things have been moving incredibly fast.
 Early 2016, we already had 123 bears at our sanctuary.
 Part of the prize money has been used to develop new education facilities at the sanctuary so we can help Cambodian people to understand why we have to protect these bears and to make sure they never support the illegal wildlife trade.”Vuthy Chuon

 Impact of the Future For Nature Award

-- The financial support of the Future For Nature Award made it possible to set up a group of community based rangers who protect the forest and the animals.
+- The financial support of the Future For Nature Award helped Vuthy set up a group of community based rangers to protect natural areas.

 - Vuthy used the Award funds to create a mobile education bus to tour around the country and show how communities can protect nature and wildlife themselves.